jsa-aerial/DMM/design-notes/Late-2017/following-audio-synthesis.md

 # From audio synthesis with unit generators to synthesis of animations and other forms of programming via streams of V-values.

-Audio synthesis via **unit generators** was invented by Max Matthews 60 years ago:
+Audio synthesis via **unit generators** was invented by Max Mathews 60 years ago:

 https://en.wikipedia.org/wiki/MUSIC-N